IAME Justicialista: End of production

 Very few cars were ever produced.
 Some sources claim to be able to determine the number of manufactured vehicles for some models, but factory production reports and sale figures were lost or non-existent.
-Modern examples are often hard to authenticate since more replicas where built later on by enthusiasts, often using surplus body parts with engines from other vehicles, other than those built by IAME.
+Modern examples are often hard to authenticate since more replicas were built later on by enthusiasts, often using surplus body parts with engines from other vehicles, other than those built by IAME.

 In 1955, all Justicialista lines were discontinued.
 The assembly plant was sold to Porsche and renamed Teramo.
 Soon production began for the short lived Porsche Puntero local variant of the Porsche 356A.